-How to Prepare for Parent Teaching Interviews
+How to Prepare for Parent-Teacher Conferences

-Here are my top tips for the all-important parent teacher interviews.
+Here are my top tips for the all-important parent-teacher interviews.

 1) Give Plenty of Notice

 Send out the invites to your parents as far out from the scheduled dates as possible.
 Many parents have sibling interviews they need to work around and many are also full-time workers.
-Providing them with ample time to get organised will ensure you get more parents attending.
+Providing them with ample time to get organized will ensure you get more parents attending.

 I sent a table home with the dates and times that were available and asked the parents to label three boxes with the numbers 1,2 and 3 with their preferences for dates and times.

-2) Get Organised
+2) Get Organized